Timutei/ITAnthropologists/content/posts/Reason d'etre.md

 +++
 ## Introduction

 I was bitten by the computing bug at the age of fifteen.
-Like many others it started with an Apple IIe in my computing class.
+Like many others of my generation it started with an Apple IIe in my computing class.

-It grabbed my attention with such intensity that I was late for following classes.
+It grabbed my attention with such intensity that I was often late for following classes.
 I remember being confused by the statement i = i + 1.
 How was that mathematically possible!
-Fortunately I wasn’t able to take it home otherwise my school work would have been severely impacted.
+Fortunately I wasn’t able to take it home otherwise my school work would see have been severely impacted.

 Looking back that was an early taste of the attention grabbing power of computing devices…